alexeys1/Translate_AllinOne/README.md

 1. Add at least one provider in `Providers`.
 2. Add models for the provider and set route models for the modules you want to use.
 3. Fill in the target language for each module.
+To use sign, entity, or book translation, configure its target language and toggle in `Other Translations`.
 4. If needed, enable Wynn NPC dialogue translation and/or quest tracking translation, and adjust the dialogue HUD position and scale.
 5. If you want supported paths to try the local dictionary first, keep the dictionary switch enabled in `Dictionary Config`.
-6. Configure the hotkeys and modes you need; if necessary, also set the tooltip and WynnCraft quest tracking cache refresh hotkeys.
+6. Configure the hotkeys and display modes you need; if necessary, also set the cache refresh hotkeys for tooltips, other translations, and WynnCraft quest tracking.

 ## Config and Cache Files